 Each month in we have a focus in school.
 At the end of each month, the staff choose a child from their class who has shown this characteristic the most.
-For the month of June, our focus is on neatly presented work.
+For the month of September, our focus is on good listening.
 Click here to see photographs of our previous monthly winners.

 A message from Mrs. Magowan (Principal)